Self-bound quark stars with a first-order two-to-three flavor phase transition: Introduction

 The paper is organized as follows.
 Section \ref{cap2} introduces the flavor-dependent QMDD framework, detailing the density-dependent mass ansatz and the excluded-volume prescription, and summarizes the resulting zero-temperature EOS.
 In Section \ref{sec:stability_window} we delineate the stability window in the $(a,C)$ plane and discuss causality bounds.
 Section \ref{cap4} presents the thermodynamics and phase structure—Gibbs energy per baryon, $p(\epsilon)$, and speed of sound—quantifying the two- to three-flavor transition (transition pressure and energy-density jump).
-In Section \ref{cap5} we compute global stellar properties by solving the Tolman–Oppenheimer–Volkoff (TOV) equations and confront mass–radius, tidal deformability, and moment-of-inertia predictions with current multimessenger constraints.
+In Section~\ref{cap5} we construct cold, $\beta$-equilibrated stellar sequences by integrating the Tolman--Oppenheimer--Volkoff equations and the standard perturbation equations for tidal deformability and slow rotation (moment of inertia), and we compare the resulting mass--radius relations with current multimessenger constraints.
 Section \ref{sec:universal_relations} discusses EOS-insensitive (“universal”) relations for self-bound stars.
 We conclude by summarizing the main results and their implications in Sec. \ref{sec:conclusions}.
 Technical details of the EOS construction and of the computations of Love numbers and the moment of inertia are collected in the Appendices \ref{sec:appendix_EOS} and \ref{sec:appendix_stellar_structure}.